 This is an experiment Shane ended up doing and it came out super tasty (this was his judgement because he was mean and didn’t save me a bite lol).

 If you have been following us on Instagram you will see I make fruit wheat cakes using fruit filled wheats so Shane’s inspiration came from those but using strawberry milkshake malties you can find in Tesco.
-You can have 40g as your healthy B choice and this makes a tasty change to baked oats.

 Some recommended items from our kitchen to make this dish…